Paresthesia

-Paresthesia is an abnormal sensation of the skin (tingling, pricking, chilling, burning, numbness) with no apparent physical cause.
-Paresthesia may be transient or chronic, and may have any of dozens of possible underlying causes.
-Paresthesias are usually painless and can occur anywhere on the body, but most commonly occur in the arms and legs.
+Paresthesia is a sensation of the skin that may feel like numbness (hypoesthesia), tingling, pricking, chilling, or burning.
+It can be temporary or chronic and has many possible underlying causes.
+Paresthesia is usually painless and can occur anywhere on the body, but does most commonly in the arms and legs.

-The most familiar kind of paresthesia is the sensation known as "pins and needles" after having a limb "fall asleep".
-A less well-known and uncommon paresthesia is formication, the sensation of insects crawling on the skin.
+The most familiar kind of paresthesia is the sensation known as pins and needles after having a limb "fall asleep" (obdormition).
+This is typically achieved by not moving the limb for a long period of time.
+Hitting the ulnar nerve (the "funny bone", actually a nerve) also induces paresthesias.
+A less common kind is formication, the sensation of insects crawling on or under the skin.